phillycocoa/website/content/meeting-agenda.md

 # May Meeting Agenda

-For May, [Philly CocoaHeads][PC] will meet virtually this second Thursday of the month.
+For May, [Philly CocoaHeads][PC] will meet virtually, **Thursday, May 14th**.
 Join us online for a virtual social hour (bring your own pizza).
 We're resuming monthly meetings virtually for the time being in a more casual format, akin to the social hour that kicks off our in-person meetings.

 We'll be meeting via Zoom (link will be on Meetup after you RSVP).
 Please RSVP via Meetup <http://www.meetup.com/PhillyCocoaHeads/>.